GEE Group (NYSE:JOB) Earns Buy Rating from Analysts at StockNews.com

-StockNews.com assumed coverage on shares of GEE Group (NYSE:JOB – Get Rating) in a research report report published on Wednesday morning.
-The brokerage issued a buy rating on the stock.
+StockNews.com began coverage on shares of GEE Group (NYSE:JOB – Get Rating) in a report issued on Sunday morning.
+The firm issued a buy rating on the stock.

 About GEE Group